WachterJud/qaul.net/docs/manual/src/technical/_intro.md

 # Technical Documentation

-This is an introductory chapter into the technical layers of qaul.net!
+This is an introductory chapter into the technical layers of qaul.net.
-It is aimed at two different types of people:

-1. People wanting to contribute to the qaul.net core
-2. People wanting to write apps for a qaul network

-Before getting started, we need to cover a few basics in project structure.
-Each section in this document has it's own sub-chapter that will go into more details.

 ## Introduction